gepolv/gepolv.github.io/_posts/2016-08-13-lessons-learned-in-sending-files-in-nodejs.md

 ```

 Comparing to the first approach, We are creating an another step to send a webpage.
 Not a good choice.
+But note that if the redirected webpage exist, "redirect" can work here.

 Finally, the perfect solution comes: